teamlearncoding/teamlearn/README.md

 # TeamLearn

+ ## Rarer commits
+   I will commit to the project more rarely because I fell kind of sick.

  ## What is TeamLearn

  TeamLearn is a "company"/website trying to help people from anywhere in the world learn how to code.
 It doesn't matter what's your race, religion, age.
 All that matters